Maia: The Official Illustrated Edition

 1,000 signed and numbered copies will be printed, each hard-cover, custom bound with the finest materials and techniques, gilded edges, and exquisite endpapers.

-The basic numbered edition will begin at $300*.
+The basic numbered edition will begin at $299 through Kickstarter*, with a final MSRP of $400.
 The price rises to secure lower edition numbers, and lastly, Echo is offering a very rare few the opportunity for her to paint on the fore-edge of the lowest numbered editions beginning at $3,000.*

-with discounts for early-birds through Patreon and EchoChernik.com
+* with discounts for early-birds through Patreon, Kickstarter, and EchoChernik.com

 A book of this quality, with a story so incredible and illustrations so luxurious, has never been published before.